topherhunt/thriveability-lab/README.md

 # Thriveability Lab

+## Purpose

+A hub for Integrally-oriented activists, leaders, and change-makers to share what they're working on, share useful resources, take inspiration from each other, and discuss their journeys.

 ## Code principles

 - Simpler is better.
 Resist overcomplexifying.
 Prefer duplication over imperfect abstraction.
 - HTML classes for CSS, JS, and test selection should be namespaced and kept strictly separate.
 For example, any class used for selecting elements in tests should start with `test-`.

+Testing philosophy:

+- Thorough controller test coverage (every endpoint, every logic branch).
+- Integration tests covering every form, every field.
+Otherwise keep it minimal.
+- Judicious unit tests for any complex logic, as needed.
+- See https://github.com/topherhunt/cheatsheets/blob/master/patterns/testing.md for more detail

 ## Areas of the code to know about